Section 21 Eviction: How Newcastle Family Beat Homelessness | Real Story

 What is a Section 21 eviction in the UK?

-Section 21 is a no-fault eviction where landlords can evict tenants without providing any reason.
-The landlord must give at least 2 months notice.
-Section 21 is being abolished from 1 May 2026 under the Renters' Rights Act.
-A Section 21 notice is also frequently invalid and can be challenged.
+Section 21 was a no-fault eviction where landlords could evict tenants without providing any reason.
+Abolished on 1 May 2026 under the Renters' Rights Act.
+Any Section 21 notice served before 1 May can only be used in court until 31 July 2026.
 See our full eviction help guide.

 How can I fight a Section 21 eviction in Newcastle?